brinsley-ngasi/2021-ss-ambidextrousorganization/Course work Presentation Version 4.md

 ## Case Study: Renault

-- Is a French Automobile manufacturer established in 1899.
+- Established in 1899.
-- It went through a radical transformation during the 1990s.
+- Radical transformation 1990s.
-- Louis Schweitzer acted as the CEO in 1992, a time when the company was languishing.
+- Louis Schweitzer CEO in 1992
-- Cut costs through a number of well publicized plant closures.
+- Costs reduction.
 - Invested in new product development.
-- Searched for a strategic partner.
+- strategic partnerships.
-- It gained control of Nissan in 1998.
+- Gain control of Nissan in 1998.
-- By 2001, most profitable Auto companies in the world.
+- 2001, most profitable Auto companies in the world.

 ---

-## Renault: How did the transformation take place?
+##  How did the Renault transformation take place?

+Icon

 ---